 As a parent or caregiver of children, it is also important for you to:

 or other emergency services if you become so frustrated with your child that you are afraid you might cause him or her physical harm.

 It is also a good idea to call your doctor if your child:

-development.
+Routine checkups usually are scheduled several times during ages 12 to 24 months.
+These visits allow your child's doctor to keep a close eye on your child's general health and development.
 You also can discuss any concerns you have during these visits.
 In some areas, your child may see a public health nurse for routine checkups and immunizations.

 During the checkup, the health professional: